If You Control The Narrative, You Control The Price

-In a recent Chairman's List episode, I asked John Rayment, CEO of Identitii (ASX:ID8), "what's the question that you wish people asked more often?"
+I recently asked John Rayment, CEO of Identitii (ASX:ID8), "What's the question that you wish people asked more often?"

 "How can I help?" was John’s answer, "If you've worked in the industry that we are selling into and you understand the problem that exists, then it's very easy for you to understand our business and the value that we can create.
 However, that's a really small section of the population on the planet..."

-John is a switched on man and knows that investors can do more than supply the capital.
+John is a switched-on man and knows that investors can do more than supply the capital.
 Warren Buffet famously advised investors to "invest in what you know".
-In Identitii’s case, a large percentage of their investors are probably personally impacted by the issues that Identitti solves.
+In Identitii’s case, a large percentage of their investors are probably personally impacted by the issues that Identitii solves.

 In my experience, though, John’s perspective is rare and most see investing as a spectator sport.
 For most issuers and investors, investment is limited to a transactional relationship built around capital and returns.